Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1-2, 4-6, 8-9, 11, 13, 16, 18-19, 31-37, 40-41 and 54-57 as amended are drawn to a method of treating relapsing multiple sclerosis (MS), comprising administering to a patient in need thereof an effective amount of ofatumumab and a vaccine including influenza vaccine, thereby treating or preventing multiple sclerosis.
+Claims 1, 4-5, 27, 31-37, 40-41 and 54-57 as amended are drawn to a method of treating a patient with relapsing multiple sclerosis (RMS), comprising administering to a patient in need thereof an effective amount of ofatumumab and an influenza vaccine, thereby treating RMS.

-Keyser et al. teach patients with relapsing MS are susceptible to acute respiratory infection including infection caused by influenza virus.
-The patients with relapsing MS have a greater risk of relapse after influenza infection and illness.
-Influenza vaccination on patients with relapsing MS provides benefits to avoid serious illness such as pneumonia in patients with relapsing MS (see abstract).
+Keyser et al. teach patients with RMS are more susceptible to acute respiratory infection including infection caused by influenza virus.
+The patients with RMS have a greater risk of relapse after influenza infection and illness.
+Influenza vaccination on patients with RMS provides benefits to avoid serious illness such as pneumonia in patients with RMS (see abstract).

-Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to select and apply the known fully human anti-CD20 monoclonal antibody Ofatumumab, the benefit of influenza vaccine together with a therapeutic treatment of relapsing MS and the known technique disclosed by NCT02792231 and Keyser to the Leppert’s method, and yield the predictable result of better treating relapsing MS.
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to select and apply the known fully human anti-CD20 monoclonal antibody Ofatumumab, the known benefit of using an influenza vaccine in combination with a therapeutic treatment of RMS including human anti-CD20 monoclonal antibody Ofatumumab for treating RMS, and the known technique disclosed by NCT02792231 and Keyser to the Leppert’s method, and yield the predictable result of better treatment of RMS and reducing relapse or avoiding serious illness such as pneumonia because patients with RMS are more susceptible to acute respiratory infection including infection caused by influenza virus and have a greater risk of relapse after influenza infection and illness, and a combination of an influenza vaccine with the therapeutic treatment of MS including a fully human anti-CD20 monoclonal antibody Ofatumumab would provide benefits and better treatment of RMS to avoid serious illness such as pneumonia.

 Claim Rejections - 35 USC § 103